powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 #### Regulating control

-If the network comes from a CIM-CGMES model and a generator has initially a `RegulatingControl`, it always has at export too.
+If the network comes from a CIM-CGMES model and a generator initially has a `RegulatingControl`, it will still have one at export.
 Otherwise, a `RegulatingControl` is always exported for generators, except if it has no regulating capabilities because
 $minQ = maxQ$.

 A `RegulatingControl` is exported with `RegulatingControl.mode` set to `RegulatingControlModeKind.reactivePower` when a